 Expats can keep themselves safe by avoiding areas with large crowds, particularly any political gatherings, rallies or demonstrations.
 The period leading up to national and provincial elections can be a particularly volatile time.

 Earthquakes in Pakistan

-Pakistan is a major earthquake zone.
+Pakistan is a major earthquake zone and has been the site of some of South Asia's deadliest earthquakes.
 In the event of an earthquake, there is also the threat of aftershocks, landslides and flooding.
-Expats should ensure they have plans and provisions in place for this kind of emergency.

 Health safety in Pakistan